threecuptea/spark_tutorial_16/README.md

     3. When we are unable to find any DataFrame or Column method meet our needs, we have to convert it to rdd, apply operation applicable then convert it back to DataFrame.
 That's where thing get very hairy.
-For example, in MovieLensALSMongo16, we need to create unrated movie DF.
-We have to exclude those movieId that appears in personRatings.
+For example, in MovieLensALSMongo16, I need to create unrated movie DF.
+I have to exclude those movieId that appears in personRatings.
 The RDD filter method using Seq.contains fit our needs.
 We can use DataFrame.rdd method to easily convert DataFrame to RDD.
 However, it is not straight forward to convert RDD back to DataFrame.
 We cannot use RDD.toDF method.
 We cannot use sparkContext.createDataFrame either.
 Both require schema info (type etc).
 We don't